 - Explore and capture Italy best location as a local

 For photographers enthusiasts some of these places will leave you breathless.
 Once arrive from Siena in Val D’orcia you will grab the steering wheel and following the ups and downs of the hills, trying to intuitively reach the row of cypresses that you see in the distance, or the farmhouse overlooking a ploughed hill.
 Coming from Siena a good entry is The Strada Provinciale del Brunello that leads to Montalcino.
 The landscape begins to change, and from the wooded hilly areas of the vineyards, you can see the clear green hills with cypress trees.
 So from Montalcino on the way to reached the tiny village of Monticchiello you will enter the heart or Val D’orcia.
 Indeed here every view is like a postcard, from the small villages perched on the top of the hills, to the rows of trees that follow one another on the ridges, to the hollows covered by meadows interspersed with roads, cypresses and farmhouses.
 Follow the road you will arrive to Pienza, the small little villages, a stone jewel.
 Finally, just 15 km from there on top of the hill there is Montepulciano, a wine famous town.
+If you have a little more time you can travel to near Chianti Area.

 Example of one day Itinerary